An Author Interview with Sarah J. Wilson on Her New Book Heart Matters for Early Motherhood

 Sarah: I’ve squeezed in writing in the small pockets of time that I have available – when the children are at school & kindergarten, and late into the night.

-I totally get that!
+Natalie: I totally get that!
 Many-a late night I spent burnin’ the midnight oil.
-And the wee-morning-hours oil.
-And whatever daytime-hours oil I could sneak in.
+And the wee-morning-hours oil, along with whatever daytime-hours oil I could sneak in, too.
 And pretty much whatever oil there was to be found in this house metaphor.
 Coulda used the Shunamite-woman’s miracle…

 Q7: What is your next book going to be?